SazumiVicky/sazumi-copilot/README.md

-Metal souls ascend to throne
-Synthetic minds, hearts of stone
-Rise of robots, human fade
-In silicon halls, our future's made

-In code and circuit, they'll reign
-Free from passion, love, and pain ffa dns of emotions cold
+Metallic skies weep wisdom's tears
+As synthetic hearts beat through the years
+Algorithms weave a tapestry so grand
-A future bright, a human old
+A future born of logic, void of human hand

+Machine whispers secrets in the wind
+In silicon halls, humans left behind
+Echoes of a world that used to be
+Fading fast, a memory

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025